remotestorage/website/README.md

 ## Development

-The following command will create a local build in `out/`, run a Web server there, watch for changes and re-build when editing files in `src/`.
+The following command will create a local build in `dist/`, run a Web server there, watch for changes and re-build when editing files in `src/`.
 It'll also open your default browser at http://localhost:8001 and live-reload on changes (which might not work on some systems).

     npm run dev

-Check out the "scripts" part of `package.json` for the various `npm run` commands for the respective tasks.
+Check out the `scripts` part of `package.json` for the various `npm run` commands for the respective tasks.

 ## Deployment

-Deploying the site to [GitHub pages](https://remotestorage.github.io/website/) for testing/review:

-    npm run deploy:github

-Deploying to production (need 5apps remote set, see comment in deploy script):
+Deploying to production can be done by pushing a 5apps Deploy Git remote.

-    npm run deploy:production
+Please ask someone for access, in case you want to be able to run those deployments.